feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 2 hours 30 minutes

 **Thoughts:** Frustrated that I didn't get that good of a grade on the quiz but I hope to do better on the next.
 Now I know how tricky they can be.

+### Day 18: July 1, 2019 - Monday

+**Today's Progress**
+ * Wrote notes on how to properly write out examples/test cases for problems as well as requirements.

+**Time Spent**: 1 hour

+**Thoughts:** Barely had any sleep last night so today was a nightmare trying to stay awake.
+Doesn't help that I'm trying to stop drinking coffee.